azharrahmathullah-beep/IT1214-Student-Grade-System/README.md

 5. Use menu 1 to 5 for operations

 ## Features
-1. Add Student
+1. Add new student - ID, Name, Marks
-2. Display All Students
+2. Display all students
-3. Search Student by ID
+3. Search student by ID
-4. Calculate Average Marks
+4. Calculate average marks of all students